vavrines/Kinetic.jl/docs/src/parallel.md

-# Parallel Computing
+# Parallel computing

 Julia supports different categories of parallel programming natively:
 - Asynchronous "tasks", or coroutines
 - Multi-threading
 - Distributed computing

-Kinetic integrates the the latter two with the CUDA based GPU computing.
+Kinetic integrates the the latter two mechanism along with the CUDA-based GPU computing.
+An initialization function is built in Kinetic.
 ```julia
 function __init__()
     np = nworkers()